danielbrodin/atom-project-manager/README.md

 **Environment Specific Projects:** Use `projects.[hostname].cson` instead of `projects.cson`

 **Sort By Title:** Sorts the projects list by title in ascending order

-## Todo
-- Add multiple directories to a project (Can not currently be done in Atom)